radturkin/kinderhorror/Readme.md

 I love horror films, but I don't like seeing animals getting hurt on screen, (real or fictional), so I wanted to create a database where others that also enjoy the genre but dislike cruelty, could get movie recommendations to discover or revisit films, without risking the chance of witnessing such traumas.
 This is currently the first version of this project, but there are many updates and feature enhancements to come.

+As a public user you are able to select films from the dropdown, read about them, access links and watch trailers, and in sometimes if you are lucky the entire film

+As a private authorized user/reviewer you are able to add films to the Database.
+This web app uses MongoDB Atlas for the database.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>